 The file is called Career Websites.

-Many of the large franchise gyms actually post openings on their own websites or direct you straight to their various branches around the country to see what openings they have.
+Many of the large franchise gyms post openings on their websites or direct you to their various branches around the country to see their openings.

-Planet Fitness, for example, allows you to search by city which identifies all the Planet Fitness gyms in an area and then you can check each individually to see if they have job openings available.
+Planet Fitness, for example, allows you to search by city, which identifies all the Planet Fitness gyms in an area.
+Then, you can check each individually to see if job openings are available.

 It certainly is worthwhile to take the time and look for similar opportunities within all the other large gym franchises that operate in your area.